-To find something or get closer to something, you home in on it or zero in on it.
-To hone something means to sharpen it,
+To find something or get closer to something, you home in on it.
+To sharpen something is to hone it.

 When you get closer to finding a difficult truth or finding a hiding criminal, you home in on them, just as a homing device allows you to find something.